necheffa/nsddyn/README.md

 * XXX - Authentication failed, nsddynd didn't agree with your provided username or password.
 * XXX - Account authentication succeeded, but permitted hosts authentication failed.
 * XXX - Account and permitted hosts authentication succeeded, but something failed when updating the zone.
 Probably not the client's fault.

+Notice that the nsddyn server will always return its version number in the responce, this is so the protocol may be versioned.

 ### Further Design Discussion